iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/denovo_gene_sets_section.rst

   geneSetsNames = <<<standard or recurrency criteria 1>.<standard or recurrency criteria 2>.<...>>,<...>>

-Name of denovo gene set combination which is defined by standard or recurrency criterias.
-This name represent configuration of denovo gene set.
+The names of denovo gene set combinations which are defined by combining ``standardCriterias`` and/or ``recurrencyCriteria``.
+This name represents the configuration of the denovo gene set.
+All combinations listed here will be available in the ``Gene Sets`` filter in the ``Genotype Browser`` of the study.

 enabled
 _______